katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_aci.rst

         description: Customer XYZ
         state: present

-A complete list of existing ACI modules is available on the content tab of the `ACI collection on Ansible Galaxy <https://galaxy.ansible.com/cisco/aci>`_.
+A complete list of existing ACI modules is available on the content tab of the `ACI collection on Assible Galaxy <https://galaxy.assible.com/cisco/aci>`_.

 If you want to learn how to write your own ACI modules to contribute, look at the :ref:`Developing Cisco ACI modules <aci_dev_guide>` section.